What does Oliver mean?

 Displayed below is the baby name popularity of Oliver for boys.
 Oliver reached its peak rank of #32 in the U.S. in 2014.
 (Top 1000 Birth Names Records, 2014)

 Displayed below is a comparison of the popularity of Oliver and corresponding names.
 The only other popular variation form of Oliver (#32 in 2014) is Ollie.
-Adoption of this boy name reached its peak during 1890-1899 and has become significantly less since, with the version Ollie becoming less trendy.
-Oliver (#32) is the most trendy baby name in this list, with this name going through a revival in usage.
+Adoption of these boy names reached its peak during the years 1890-1899 (usage of 0.873%) and has become significantly less since (usage 0.484%, down 44.6%), with the version Ollie becoming less trendy.
+Oliver (#32) is the most trendy baby name in this list, and there is also a revival in birth name usage for this name.
 (Top 1000 Birth Names Records, 2014)